An Introduction to Yoga (For Beginners)

 Are you new to Yoga?
 Creating a home yoga practice is easier than you think, and enjoyable.
-I have researched and compiled a Guide to Yoga for Beginners.
+I have researched and compiled an introduction to Yoga for Beginners.
 I hope this helps you on your yoga journey.

-I have dabbled in Yoga over the years, but never pursued it on a continual basis.
+Having dabbled in Yoga over the years but never pursued it on a continual basis.
 Life just got in the way.

 More recently, however, that yearning to move towards a slower paced, exercise routine, which combined breathing, stretching and strength, was gaining momentum!
 With only a few years until I get to 50, may mean I’m heading for the best years of my life – I still need a little flexibility to keep going at full speed and to take care of this body going to the next period of my life.